Kraisie/SeriesTracker/README.md

 * Sorting for Tables (for now) as long as session goes
     * Store Settings and Sorting in file (later)
 * Implement all functions of menu bar
-* Show progress while updating in background
+* Show progress while updating in background (runnable, but can't update UI out of it)
-* Get Banners from TVDB to show them while User selects series
+* Get Banners from TVDB to show them while User selects series (easy, just don't know what's the link in the API)

 #### FXML/Code
 * `Information` not just for `continue`-table, would be a waste of the collected data
     * Maybe one that says "Advanced Information" to also see description of episodes when you can not remember what happend (this one for all Series)
+    * Episodes shows info one at a time with counter at top to in/decrease season or episode, button for go to current, every button click calls initialize that gets the number of the field to search the equivalent episode
 * Let User add or edit a series manually with the same options
     * **Check all given Data if they are valid**
     * Label that shows that series that get found by TVDB will lose their edit when updating (in Edit Series)
 * "How To" for Help Window
+    * Description of all Functions
     * indication for colors of rows in the TableViews

 #### Asthetics